brianoverby/keymapSVG/README.md

 NOTE: If split is `true` then rows,columns and thumbs are number of rows/columns/thumbs for one half.

 Any keys you wish to have blank legend should be given the `null` value.
 Keys next to each other in the same row with the same legend will be merged to one.
 So to create a 2u spacebar you just create two keys with the same legend - like: `"space","space"`or `"",""` (`null` keys are not merged).

+It's also possible to offset the thumb keys on split layouts.
+Offset is a whole number - positive is offset to the center, negative is offset to the edges.
+So to push thumb keys two keys to the center of the board, you just add the `"thumb_offset": 1` to the `layout` section - see the [sample layout - layout_3x6-3](json/layout_3x6-3.json).

 It's also posible to add a style (css) class to the key in the format `"stylename::legend"`.
 You will have to add the css to the `<style>...</style>` section of the svg output after it's created (the `hold` class is included and is styled with color).